inlightmedia/react-countdown-timer/README.md

 `yarn add @inlightmedia/react-countdown-timer`

-Or
+or

 `npm install @inlightmedia/react-countdown-timer`

 ## Basic Usage

 Just pass in a dateTime prop with an ISO 8601 formatted time string and you'll get all the default functionality out-of-the-box.
 If you use a future date and time it will count down.
 If you use a past date and time it will count up.
-By default, when if finishes counting down it will begin to count up.
+By default, when it finishes counting down it will begin to count up.

 ```jsx
 <CountDownTimer dateTime="20-07-25T21:22:19Z">